onevcat/Kingfisher/Sources/Documentation.docc/CommonTasks/CommonTasks_Cache.md

 }
 ```

-This is not a problem for most use cases.
-However, if your logic depends on the existing of disk cache, pass `.waitForCache` as an option.
-Kingfisher will then wait until the disk cache finishes before calling the handler:
+For most scenarios, this asynchronous behavior isn't an issue.
+However, if your logic relies on the existence of the
+disk cache, use the `.waitForCache` option.
+With this option, Kingfisher will delay the execution of the handler until
+the disk cache operation is complete:

 ```swift
 imageView.kf.setImage(with: url, options: [.waitForCache]) { _ in